Early Learning Resources

 - Teacher Resources

-Footsteps for Fours presents active, hands-on learning with a balance of class activities and individual or small group learning centers.
+Footsteps for Fours presents active, hands-on learning and includes a balance of individual activities as well as suggested group activities.
 Daily math, phonics, and prereading lessons are interspersed with age-appropriate music, science, language arts, social studies, and handwriting segments.
 Footsteps for Fours is a 5-day program designed for use in full- or half-day programs.
 It offers flexibility for all types of learners at all stages of learning.

 K5 Beginnings is a springboard to a lasting, enthusiastic relationship with reading and writing.
 Clear instructions are provided for a strong beginning to phonemic awareness, phonics, word families, sight words, early reading, and writing.
 Engaging themes incorporate science, Heritage Studies, and literature along with stories for listening and reading comprehension.
 Student involvement is encouraged through theme lessons and group composition of Experience Stories, as well as activities with the Phonics Characters and word cards.